5 Perfect Cheese Pairings for German Beers

 Malt has a deliciously bready, toasty flavor, and it’s the main ingredient in any beer recipe – you just might not taste it at the forefront of a brew that’s heavy in another ingredient like hops, for example.

-Barley’s not the only thing that can be malted either – grains like wheat, rye, and sorghum (gluten free!) can be malted and used to enhance a recipe, or create a different flavor profile.
+Barley’s not the only thing that can be malted either – grains like wheat, rye, and sorghum – which is gluten free! – can be malted and used to enhance a recipe, or create a different flavor profile.

-Deeper flavors can also be elicited by kilning the malt at a higher temperature, creating the potential for a gradient of malt colors and flavors from pale to coffee-hued, each one playing a different role in promoting fermentation and developing flavor – and color – in a recipe.
+Deeper flavors can also be elicited by kilning the grain at a higher temperature, creating the potential for a gradient of malt colors and flavors from pale to coffee-hued, each one playing a different role in promoting fermentation and developing flavor and color in a recipe.

 That deep red tone that’s characteristic of Oktoberfest beers is a product of the particular malt used in the recipe.